MadeRelevant/workshop-k8s/README.md

 - Updating images within a cluster with Helm and the fast way without Helm
 - Hooking into the Docker daemon of minikube instead of your local docker daemon
 - Bash-ing into running containers for local script execution and eventually troubleshooting
-- Inspecting/tailing pods
+- Working with running pods
-- Very basic scaling concepts
+- Docker entry points
 - CronJobs

 Any questions or requests to dig in deeper, ask!